The

 entering other countries in disguise.)
 After 80 years of peace often about

-to the other and those people would be reflected in the census as such.
+to the other and those people would even be reflected in the census as such.
 As friendly as it was it did violate

 I think England had signed a treaty in about 1300 stating that they could only maintain a very small navy.
 By the late 1700's it was about 40 times that size and the treaty was still in effect.
 This abrogated the treaty which meant the signers were technically at war with each other.
 That treaty may have been with France, some provinces of Italy and the Holy Roman Empire.

-*****It started
+*****It all started

 out when James Madison was attending Princeton and he joined a group of